thedarredondo/data-science-fundamentals/README.md

 - *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian model.
 - it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

-I'll emphasize on that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.
+I'll emphasize that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.

-Here's some reason's why people have found the bayesian persepective uncomfortable:
+Here are some reason's why people have found the bayesian persepective uncomfortable:
 - we need to admit that all predictions requie assumptions.
 - we end up with some gnarly integrals.